istio/proxy/src/envoy/mixer/README.md

 ```

 Notes:
-* attributes: these attributes will be send to the next hop istio/proxy with mixer filter.
+* attributes: these attributes will be forwarded to the upstream istio/proxy.